-Here we note that because in $\cite{LY}$ Li and Yau follow the elliptic approach of the method of continuity, our result provides the first heat flow proof of the Hermitian-Einstein problem in the non-K\"ahler case.
+Our result provides the first heat flow proof of the Hermitian-Einstein problem in the non-K\"ahler case.
 We consider this approach a worthwhile investigation in that we have developed techniques for using geometic flows in this more general setting.
-Now, it was shown by Biswas in $\cite{Bis}$ that the correspondence between stable Higgs bundles and representations of the fundamental group for compact K\"ahler manifolds does not extend to the non-K\"ahler case, which is a main corollary of Simpson's work in the K\"ahler case $\cite{Simp}$.
-However, we hope the existence of Hermitian-Einstein metrics on Higgs bundles in our setting will provide insight into other geometric problems in non-K\"ahler geometry.
+Heat flow methods have gained in prominence following Perelman's solution of the Poincar\'e conjecture \cite{P1,P2,P3} using Hamilton's Ricci flow \cite{Ham}, and the study of flows related to the Ricci flow, the mean curvature flow, and the Yang Mills flow (among many others) remains an active branch of current research in differential geometry.

-We divide up the paper in following way.
-Section 2 contains the general background information.
-We derive formulas for curvature, introduce Higgs bundles and stability, and prove some basic properties of both Gauduchon and semi-K\"ahler metrics.
-In Section 3 we introduce the Donaldson heat flow and the Donaldson functional, and describe the evolution of certain key quantities.
-Section 4 contains the proof of our main result under the assumption that $H$ is bounded in the $C^0$ norm along the flow.
-Finally in Section 5 we show how to achieve the $C^0$ bound for $H$ using the stability of $E$.
+We divide up the paper as follows.
+Section 2 contains general background material that will be used throughout the subsequent arguments.
+In Section 3 we introduce the Donaldson heat flow and describe the evolution of certain key quantities.
+Section 4 contains the proof of long time existence of the flow as well as the proof of our main result under the assumption that $H$ is bounded in $C^0$.
+Finally, in Section 5 we show how to achieve the $C^0$ bound for $H$ using the stability of $(E,\t)$.

 \begin{centering} {\bf Acknowledgements} \end{centering}